Research Projects

 forTEXT Hefte

 The “forTEXT Hefte” is a German, freely-accessible, peer-reviewed online journal series.
 By introducing the forTEXT Hefte, the forTEXT Portal team initially publishes the content of fortext.net in thematically grouped issues.
 Its thus an extension of the forTEXT Portal and moreover aims to offer a plattform for the publication of contributions to reasearch and teaching in the field of DH: The journal aims to enhance the dialogue between DH teachers by providing a platform forpublishing teaching materials such as syllabi or teaching modules.
-First call scheduled for summer 2024!
+The first Call for Papers 2024 on the topic of “Text annotation in university teaching” has now been published.
+Submissions are possible until 30.09.2024.
+More information about the issues: https://www.fortext-hefte.de

 JCLS